min2ha/ukwa-site/content/target/36151/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# John for Glasgow- A New Voice for Glasgow

 John Anderson is the Scottish Conservative and Unionist candidate for the Glasgow Maryhill and Springburn constituency in the 2016 Scottish Parliament elections.